Obsessive Compulsive Disorder

 OCD Obsessions

-- Unpleasant thoughts or images
+- Unpleasant or disturbing thoughts and mental images

 - Fear of losing or misplacing things